javier901/arrow-function/README.md

 any braces, arrow functions automatically return the result of the last expression.

-Functions like this are very common in JavaScript's iterator methods.
+Functions like this are very common in JavaScript's _iterator_ methods.
+An iterator is a method that allows you to deal with a set of data one at a time.
+For example, if you had a group of student's essays, you could only grade them one at a time.
+An iterator method would allow you to do just that.

 If your arrow function has only one parameter, the `()` become optional around the parameter: